 Creating a disk from an image

-Disks can be created and populated with data from previously created images such as ClusterVirtualImage and VirtualImage.
+A disk can also be created and populated with data from previously created ClusterVirtualImage

-When creating a disk, you can specify its desired size, which must be equal to or greater than the unpacked size of the image.
-If the size is not specified, the disk will be created with the same size as the source disk image.
+When creating a disk, you can specify its desired size, which must be equal to or larger than the size of the extracted image.
+If no size is specified, a disk will be created with the size corresponding to the original disk image.

-Using a previously created project image VirtualImage, here’s an example command to determine the size of the unpacked image:
+, let’s consider the command that allows you to determine the size of the unpacked image:

 d8 k get vi ubuntu-22-04 -o wide